MisalPaav/TYMaterials/docs/ML/ML-CAE-2-Question-Bank.md

 - Cluster 3: A7(1, 2)

 The points have been successfully clustered into three clusters using the K-Means algorithm with the provided initial cluster centers.

+### Question 15: Classify Hierarchial Clustering with Agglomerative & divisive Clustering.
+Elaborate concept of Dendrogram

+Hierarchical clustering is a type of clustering algorithm that builds a hierarchy of clusters.
+It can be broadly classified into two main approaches: agglomerative clustering and divisive clustering.

+1. **Agglomerative Clustering**: This method starts with each data point as its own cluster and then merges the closest pairs of clusters iteratively until only one cluster remains.
+The closeness of clusters is determined by a distance metric, such as Euclidean distance or cosine similarity.
+Agglomerative clustering is also known as bottom-up clustering because it starts from the bottom (individual data points) and merges upwards.

+2. **Divisive Clustering**: In contrast to agglomerative clustering, divisive clustering starts with all data points in a single cluster and then recursively divides them into smaller clusters until each data point is in its own cluster.
+Divisive clustering is also known as top-down clustering because it starts from the top (all data points in one cluster) and divides downwards.

+**Elaboration on Dendrogram**:

+A dendrogram is a tree-like diagram that shows the arrangement of the clusters produced by hierarchical clustering.
+It's a visual representation of the merging or splitting process.
+In a dendrogram:

+- **Vertical lines**: Represent clusters or data points.
+- **Horizontal lines**: Represent the distance or dissimilarity at which clusters are merged (in agglomerative clustering) or split (in divisive clustering).

+Here's how a dendrogram works in hierarchical clustering:

+1. **Construction**:

+    - In agglomerative clustering, at each iteration, the two closest clusters are merged into a single cluster, and the dendrogram is updated to reflect this merging by joining the vertical lines of the clusters at a height corresponding to the distance between them.
+    - In divisive clustering, at each iteration, a cluster is divided into two smaller clusters, and the dendrogram is updated to reflect this division by splitting the vertical line of the cluster into two branches at a height corresponding to the distance at which the division occurred.

+2. **Interpretation**:

+    - The height at which two clusters merge or split in the dendrogram indicates the distance or dissimilarity between them.
+The taller the vertical line, the further apart the clusters are in terms of dissimilarity.
+    - The arrangement of branches in the dendrogram reveals the hierarchical structure of the clusters.
+For example, the closer branches are to each other, the more similar the clusters they represent.

+3. **Cutting the Dendrogram**:

+    - Depending on the application and the desired number of clusters, you can cut the dendrogram at a certain height to obtain the desired number of clusters.
+This height corresponds to a threshold for dissimilarity; clusters below this threshold are considered as separate clusters.

 ### Question 16: Describe any one ensemble learning algorithm with advantages & disadvantages